 Foraging for Dandelion Root

 You may be most familiar with dandelion as a stubborn weed that never seems to leave your lawn or garden.
-Even though wild dandelion greens can be found throughout my yard, I was told the best ones are found in vast grass fields (lying in the foothills).
-Therefore the name ‘Radici da Campo’ means “roots of the field” in Italian.
-While cultures around the world celebrate/abhor the idea dandelions sprouting – Italians have found a way to love the nascent roots of this medicinal weed too.
+Or perhaps the blow-in-the-air picturesque bulbs that make an appearance in autumn.
+I was told the best ones are found in vast grass fields (lying in the foothills) – therefore the name ‘Radici da Campo’ translating to “roots of the field” in Italian.
+While cultures around the world either celebrate or lament the idea dandelions sprouting – Italians have found a way to love the nascent roots of this medicinal weed.
 Having grown up in the hood, both Massimiliano and Matteo knew the right spots to find these in abundance.
-We walked about two kilometers from our house to reach this field we hoped to find the plenty of roots at.
 As we walked through the wilderness, we were accompanied by all the perks of living in the mountains.
 Pristine alpine air, the flow of a delicate stream, the dolomites, fresh greens, and the sky as blue as a fine sapphire, to name a few.

 The purpose of this forage session was to bring home as many dandelion roots as possible.
 But how will I identify the root amidst all the grass?
-How am I supposed to know which one is the better one?
-Thanks to my fellow (seasoned) foragers, from the onset of our excursion I was given very specific instructions to reach my goal.
-Find below cues to consider while foraging for dandelion roots (yes, only the dandelion roots):
+Thanks to my fellow foragers, from the onset of our excursion I was given specific guidelines to reach my goal.
+Find below cues to consider while foraging for dandelion roots:

 - They appear in their best edible form around 15-20 days before the spring equinox

 - Look for smaller leaves covering a lesser surface area on the ground

 - Always remain focused on what you’re looking for in this case it is the ROOT, not the leaves

 - The root, in this case, is the white edible bulb full of antioxidants and health properties